-Prior to assuming her current role, Brandi was a Practice Manager with the Boston Consulting Group.
-The majority of her work supported clients in the biopharmaceutical, medical device, and health care delivery sectors.
-She has led major organizational redesign efforts to improve drug commercialization, clinical trials management, and operating room throughput.
+Prior to work at Advisory Board, Brandi was a Practice Manager with the Los Angeles office of the Boston Consulting Group.
+While at BCG, she supported clients in the biopharmaceutical, medical device, and health care delivery sectors.
+She has led major organizational redesign efforts to improve drug commercialization, clinical trials management, and operating room efficiency.

 Brandi received her MBA from the Stanford Graduate School of Business, where she graduated as an Arjay Miller scholar.
 She also holds an MA in Rhetoric from Duke University and an AB with honors in English and American Studies from Stanford University.